berkde/FastTD3/README.md

 ## Contributing

 Feel free to submit issues and enhancement requests!
 When contributing, please ensure all tests pass and add new tests for any new functionality.

+## Documentation

+- [MuJoCo Integration Guide](docs/MUJOCO_INTEGRATION.md) - Detailed guide for MuJoCo setup and usage